arkceajin/PinchZoomItem/README.md

 4. Control zooming of target item by multi-touch gesture or mouse wheel.

 ## Properties for adjusting of zoom:
-* wheelFactor:  the increment/decrement factor of zooming by mouse wheel, the default value is `0.1`.
+* `wheelFactor`:  the increment/decrement factor of zooming by mouse wheel, the default value is `0.1`.
-* zoomFactor:   the total factor of zooming, the default value is `1`.
+* `zoomFactor`:   the total factor of zooming, the default value is `1`.
-* zoomMax:      the maximum value of zooming, the default value is base on the size of target's parent item.
+* `zoomMax`:      the maximum value of zooming, the default value is base on the size of target's parent item.
-* zoomMin:      the minimum value of zooming, the default value is `0.5`.
+* `zoomMin`:      the minimum value of zooming, the default value is `0.5`.